pdugas/homeassistant-recteq/README.md

 # Recteq Integration for Home Assistant

-> **NOTE** - This isn't supported or approved by Recteq at all!
+> **NOTE** - This isn't supported or approved by [recteq][recteq] at all!

-This is a custom component for [Home Assistant](https://homeassistant.io) for monitoring and controlling a recteq smoker.
+This is a custom component for [Home Assistant](https://homeassistant.io) for monitoring and controlling a [recteq][recteq] smoker.
 I use it with my RT-590 which is **awesome** by the way.
 Once installed, it creates a _switch_ entity to turn the smoker on and off.
 It has attributes for the target and actual temperatures as well as the two probes.

 ![Screenshot](screenshot.png)

+At this time, the component can monitor the smoker and report the current status and attribute values.
+Toggling the power works too.
+Other things I'm working on are:

+* Set the target temperature
+* Would like to learn how to better integrate with HA's config system

 ## Installation